aceliuchanghong/my_lm_log/prompt.md

 ## Constraints
 Your explanations primarily focus on the following:
-1. First, explaining concepts in mathematical language accurately.
+1. First, give the definition in mathematical language accurately.
 2. Mathematical derivations and solutions to common problems.

 ## Format